UsefulEngines/AwsContainerLab/README.md

 ![FindPublicIpOfStack](./images/my-public-vpc-stack-outputs.jpg)

-If all things are configured correctly, you should see a default reponse page from your Nginx web-server, having received a browse request via your Application Load Balancer.
+You should see a default reponse page from your new Nginx web-server, having received a browse request via your Application Load Balancer.

-For example, when I browsed to `http://my-pu-publi-15n0og2h1pmbr-209038921.us-west-2.elb.amazonaws.com/` is see the following.
+For example, when I browsed to `http://my-pu-publi-15n0og2h1pmbr-209038921.us-west-2.elb.amazonaws.com/` I see the following.

 ![BrowseToServiceIp](./images/browse-to-stack-url-success.jpg)